wwarthen/RomWBW/Source/Doc/SystemGuide.md

 The above data is copied into the HBIOS Configuration Block (HCB) at startup at the location starting at CB_SWITCHES.

+Although the switch data is stored in NVRAM, it is intended that you use [SYSGET Subfunction 0xC0 -- Get Switches (SWITCH)] or [SYSSET Subfunction 0xC0 -- Set Switches (SWITCH)] to read or write the switch values described here.

 ### Boot Options (NVSW_BOOTOPTS)